-Additionally, to writing new business, opportunities to take over the management of third-party portfolios are checked.
+To stabilize the business plan, opportunities to take over the management of third-party portfolios are considered.
+The risk strategy objective is to maintain the satisfying solvency position.
 These opportunities are accompanied by risk analyses to identify potential risks and their effects on the solvency position of FWU Life Austria.
 Currently, there are no such opportunities and thus not included in the business planning.